tareqpi/Nominatim/docs/gsoc22.md

 ## Acknowledgments

 I would like to thank my mentors, Sarah Hoffman ([@lonvia](https://www.openstreetmap.org/user/lonvia)) and Marc Tobias ([@mtmail](https://www.openstreetmap.org/user/mtmail)), for their guidance and support throughout the implementation of this project.
 I would also like to thank Paul Norman ([@pnorman](https://www.openstreetmap.org/user/pnorman)) for his comment and the discussion I had with him afterward that shaped the implementation of this project.
 I would also like to thank [OpenCage](https://opencagedata.com) for providing me with the server to work with on this project.
-I had a great learning experience and I am thankful to Google Summer of Code and to The OpenStreetMap Foundation for this opportunity.
+I had a great learning experience and I am thankful to Google Summer of Code and to the OpenStreetMap Foundation for this opportunity.